Sterling K. Brown Needs Papa Pearson’s Excuse Note After Latest ‘This Is Us’ Ep

 — Suz (@flowerofthesun) February 22, 2017

-This fan though, echoes what everyone must be scared of right now.
+This fan, though, echoes what everyone must be scared of right now.
 Jack Pearson’s own death.

 Sobbed uncontrollably at William's death on #ThisIsUs, I have no clue how to prepare for Jack's.
 Will there be grief counseling for fans?